danielcorin/blog/content/posts/2023/using-marvin-for-structured-data-extraction.md

     )
 ```

-While slower and more expensive, `gpt-4` still _does not_ do what I want.
+`Gpt-4` is slower and more expensive and still does not do what I want.
-This small issue isn't difficult to correct in code, but it provides a bit of signal into how go the model is at following instructions with this approach to prompting, which is a function of both the model and the prompt itself.
+This small issue isn't difficult to correct in code, but it provides a bit of signal into how well the model follows instructions with this approach to prompting, which is a function of both the model and the prompt itself.